jtfirek/Uniswap-V2-Appchain/README.md

 This DEX (Decentralized Exchange) Pallet is based on the Uniswap V2 design and allows users to trustlessly exchange tokens.
-The DEX also allows for to attempt flash loans with the liquidity in the pools.The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
+The DEX also allows for to attempt flash loans with the liquidity in the pools.
+The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
 The swap and loan fee has a default value of 3 percent, but the pallet provides an the extrinsic `set_fee` to allow the fee to be changed.
-When configuring the runtime, the origin that has permission to set the fee must be set.
+The Origins that have permission to set the fee is configured in the runtime.

 ## How it works